Course Description and Goals

 * * *

 Don’t be fooled.
 Make sure you are signing up for the Neurostereology Workshop and introductory stereology courses taught by Mark West.
-These are approved by the Marine Biology Laboratories, Woods Hole and MBFbioscience, Williston, Vermont and are based on the book written by Mark J. West, Introduction to Stereology for Biologists and Neuroscientists, Cold Spring Harbor Laboratory Press.
+This course is based on the book written by Mark J. West, Introduction to Stereology for Biologists and Neuroscientists, Cold Spring Harbor Laboratory Press.